johannwpli/tv-wall/README.md

 Origin
 ---
-TV Wall inspired by the [反送中直播台 No China Extradition Live](https://ncehk2019.github.io/) project<sup>[3]</sup> (stops running), which live-streamed Hong Kong in 2019.
-Wars never end and are always nearby.
-Taiwanese fought against the government in 2014, while Thailand people and Belarusian in 2020, Myanmar and Iran in 2021, and China in 2022.
-Besides, Battles between countries such as Russia and Ukraine have continued and lasted.
-The conflict since 2014 even saw a significant escalation in February 2022 as Russia launched a full-scale invasion of Ukraine.
-However, Earth citizens who pursue democracy will continue to stand together and fight for freedom.
+The TV Wall project was inspired by the [反送中直播台 No China Extradition Live](https://ncehk2019.github.io/) project<sup>[3]</sup>, which live-streamed Hong Kong in 2019.
+Wars never really end, and they are always happening somewhere or the other.
+In 2014, people in Taiwan fought against their government, while in 2020, it was the people of Thailand and Belarus.
+In 2021, the struggle for democracy continued in Myanmar and Iran, and in 2022, it was China's turn.
+Additionally, battles between countries such as Russia and Ukraine have continued for a long time.
+However, citizens of the earth who value democracy will always stand together and fight for freedom.

 Instructions